Tony Gurley: 2012 run for lieutenant governor

 In March 2011, Gurley announced via Twitter that he filed organizational papers to run for Lieutenant Governor of North Carolina in 2012.
 In September 2011, Gurley's candidacy was endorsed by former Lieutenant Governor James Carson Gardner, stating that he liked the idea that Gurley, a pharmacy owner, had a background in business.
 Shortly thereafter, Gurley was also endorsed by Wake County Sheriff Donnie Harrison.

-Primary Results
+Electoral history

+2012

 Under state law, if no candidate receives 40 percent of the vote in the primary, the second-place candidate can request a second primary (runoff).
 Gurley declared that he would ask for such a runoff after finishing second in the unofficial May 8 primary election results.
 Gurley was defeated by Dan Forest on July 17.